 E-mail is recognized as an official mode of university correspondence; therefore, you are responsible for reading your e-mail for university and course-related information and announcements.
-You are responsible to keep the university informed about changes to your e-mail address.
-You should check your e-mail regularly and frequently-I recommend daily, but at minimum twice a week-to stay current with university-related communications, some of which may be time-critical.
+You are responsible for informing the university about changes to your e-mail address.
+You should check your e-mail regularly and frequently-I recommend daily but at minimum twice a week-to stay current with university-related communications, some of which may be time-critical.
 You can find UT Austin's policies and instructions for updating your e-mail address at https://it.utexas.edu/policies.